shoutatani/slackbot-with-chatgpt-api/README.md

       - `message.im` (to respond to messages in DMs)
       - `message.mpim` (to respond to messages in group DMs)
    1. "Save Changes"
-   1. Reinstall the app to your workspace, and permit the requested scopes. you can do it in "Basic Information" > "Install your app" > "Reinstall to Workspace"

 1. If you want to remove the Slack App from AWS, run `yarn remove:prod`